thecodrr/covyd/README.md

 **4. Will it have an impact on the performance?**

-`cassy` is really lightweight.
+`covyd` is really lightweight.
 You shouldn't feel a difference after installing it.

 **5. Does it support X shell?**

-Please open an issue with the name of your shell and how to configure it to serve the purpose `cassy` aims to serve.
+Please open an issue with the name of your shell and how to configure it to serve the purpose `covyd` aims to serve.
 It is my mission to support all the terminals out there so all help is welcome.

 ## LICENSE